 We’ve touched on the program enrollment form during this webinar and why it was a challenge in Plummer’s initial design.
 In total, the new design would have a single enrollment form to track all program intake and exit with the ability to track and report on multiple, simultaneous, and repeat enrollments, track continuity of service, report globally across all programs, maintain operational consistency, and set up the system for growth in more programs long term.

 To start, Sarah and I worked closely to parse data requirements for each program to find shared and common fields.
-This was a big task.
+This crosswalk was a big task.
 We were able to consolidate intake and discharge around the outcomes areas of permanency, preparedness, and community.
 However, we still had unique data sets in two programs: foster care and residential.
 Some of those requirements were compliance related, so we couldn’t overlook them.
 Our intake form was getting too big and short of more conditional logic, we needed another way to capture program-specific intake data.

 We adopted an “enrollment supplement” approach.
 We hard-coded the data system to allow one and only one supplement per enrollment to ensure accurate reporting with no duplicates.
 This gave us the best of both worlds, a universal design that honored program specificity while still maintaining a streamlined workflow experience in Apricot.
 With data quality reporting we know which intakes should have a supplement but none exists and are able to prompt users to complete them.

 The integration of the Plummer workflow with Apricot was the breakthrough of the design, but it took the fourth iteration to get there.
 Each program has slight variations on the intervals used to trigger treatment planning events and reviews.
-The hardest part of the design was keeping universal structure while also aligning those different timelines.
+The hardest part of the design was keeping universal structure while aligning those different intervals.